 Caribbean Cruises | Offshore Sailing

 We will depart the Chesapeake Bay in mid December and sail straight to the San Blas Islands of Panama.
-In late February we start heading north with a stopover in Portobelo Panama, Isla Providencia Colombia (off the coast of Nicaragua), and Isla Guanaja Honduras.
-Alliance will be back in the Chesapeake Bay by the first of April.
+The first of February we start heading north with a stopover in Portobelo Panama, Isla Providencia Colombia (off the coast of Nicaragua), and Isla Guanaja Honduras.
+All of these spots have excellent diving as well as beautiful hikes and beaches.
+Alliance will of course be back in the Chesapeake Bay by the first of April.

 For the more adventurous traveler who wants to get away from it all you should experience the San Blas Islands of Panama!
 The San Blas Islands are located at the base of the rainforest in the Kuna Yala territory of Panama and are inhabited by the Kuna Indians.
 Kuna Yala consists of 365 tiny palm covered islands that are mostly uninhabited.
 The Kunas live in grass thatch huts many of which do not have running water or electricity.